aiwaiwa/atelerix-release-notes/important.md

 > Date: 10/8/24\
 > Author: Aiwaiwa Hurricane

-If you've been having trouble with your attachments disappearing or not responding upon arrival in new sims, press `Alt-Shift-R` upon arriving.
+If you've recently been having trouble with your attachments disappearing or not responding upon arrival in new sims, press `Alt-Shift-R` upon arriving.
 This will refresh/reset your attachments and should resolve the issue.

+> [Upvote here](https://feedback.secondlife.com/server-bugs/p/attachment-loss-on-rc-channel-2024-08-2910619830788) to help push for a permanent fix.

-### Another Approach
+### A workaround

 The lost attachments bug in Second Life servers seems to particularly affect attachments assigned to the same attachment point.
 Until this bug is fixed, _reassign attachments_ to points that have nothing else assigned.